Cold Emailer’s Guide To Email Deliverability [2024 Update]

 Get your G Suite account and set up your Gmail today by clicking here.

-By default, Gmail (also referred to as Google Apps for Business) comes with an assigned IP address from Google. *This is NOT a permanent IP address* Gmail has a pool of IP addresses they rotate through.
+Gmail, also referred to as Google Workspace (formerly Google Apps for Business) comes with an assigned IP address from Google. *This is NOT a permanent IP address* Gmail has a pool of IP addresses they rotate through.
 Because of Google’s strict attention to thwarting spammers, these IP addresses tied to your account tend to start off with a better than average reputation (but don’t forget to warm up the new email address…see below).

 Your recipient’s spam filters will check the IP address to see if it’s white/black listed before even looking at the content of the email.
 If it is whitelisted, your email will be delivered without its content being checked at all.
 If your IP address is blacklisted, your email will most likely go to spam, which is why bulk/mass email delivery systems like Mailchimp don’t allow cold emails.